 Another type of conflicting DELETE and UPDATE is a DELETE that comes after the row was updated locally.
 In this situation, the outcome depends on the type of conflict detection used.
 When using the default, origin conflict detection, no conflict is detected, leading to the DELETE being applied and the row removed.
 If you enable row version conflict detection, a delete_recently_updated conflict is generated.
-The default resolution for a delete_recently_updated conflict trigger can be configured to handle it.
+The default resolution for a delete_recently_updated conflict is to skip the deletion.
+However, you can configure the resolution or a conflict trigger can be configured to handle it.